 Sixth Form students are permitted to wear their own business dress, in line with academy standards.
 A full overview of our dress codes are available below.

-The NUAST building is situated in Dunkirk, close to The University of Nottingham and the Queen’s Medical Centre.
+The NUAST building is situated in Dunkirk, close to the University of Nottingham and the Queen’s Medical Centre.
 Transport access to the building is excellent, with cycle paths and bus/tram stops within easy walking distance.

 The 34 Orange Line bus service departs from Lace Street in Dunkirk every few minutes during the day.
 Students can also catch the 34, 35 and 36 Orange Line bus services from the Queen’s Medical Centre (QMC) bus stop on Derby Road.
 The Barton Skylink service departs from Abbey Street every 20 minutes during the day.